Table Of Contents

 They could potentially force you into a prison camp, seize your assets, or even throw you in jail.
 All of these ideas are terrifying, but did you know that you can prevent this from happening by seeking dual citizenship through owning a second passport?

-This can easily be accomplished if you choose to buy a second passport for another country.
+This can easily be accomplished if you choose citizenship by investment.

 How A Second Passport Could Have Changed Parts Of History